josenymad/capitals-quiz-front-end/README.md

 - **Tailwind CSS**: A utility-first CSS framework for creating custom designs without leaving your HTML.
 - **Axios**: A promise-based HTTP client for making requests to the backend API.

+## API Integration

+The frontend communicates with the Laravel backend through the following endpoint:

+- **GET** `/quiz`: Fetches quiz data, including a random country, an array of three capital city options, and the correct capital as a separate field.

+Before anything else, ensure that the backend is running on [http://localhost:8000](http://localhost:8000), you can find the repository [here](https://github.com/josenymad/capital-quiz-backend).

 ## Installation

 ### Prerequisites